shonfeder/dune.wiki-fork/dev-meeting-2024-10-30.md

 # Agenda

 - Proposal to rename "lockdirs" to "solution caches" and introduce a new "lockfile" which contains the inputs to the solver (cf below)
-- Is there a way to define a true alias without having to insert it in a
+- Is there a way to define a true alias without having to insert it in a rule?
+- Release 3.16.1

 ## Proposal to rename "lockdirs" to "solution caches" and introduce a new "lockfile" which contains the inputs to the solver